-This independent auditor's report is made solely to the shareholder of the Banking Group.
-Our work has been undertaken so that we might state to the shareholder those matters we are required to state to them in the independent auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholder as a body for our work, this independent auditor's report, or any of the opinions or conclusions we have formed.
+This independent auditor's report is made solely to the Directors as a body.
+Our work has been undertaken so that we might state to the Directors those matters we are required to state to them in the independent auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Directors as a body for our work, this independent auditor's report, or any of the opinions or conclusions we have formed.